Islamic Emirate of Afghanistan (1996–2001): Rise to power and rule

 The Taliban were very reluctant to share power, and since their ranks were overwhelmingly Pashtun they ruled as overlords over the 60% of Afghans from other ethnic groups.
 In local government, such as Kabul city council or Herat, Taliban loyalists, not locals, dominated, even when the Pashto-speaking Taliban could not communicate with the roughly half of the population who spoke Dari or other non-Pashtun tongues.
 Critics complained that this "lack of local representation in urban administration made the Taliban appear as an occupying force".

 Fall and legacy

 The rule of the Islamic Emirate of Afghanistan came to an end in 2001 following the United States invasion.
 In May and June 2003, senior Taliban officials proclaimed the Taliban regrouped and ready for guerrilla war to expel US forces from Afghanistan.
-In late 2004, the then hidden Taliban leader Mohammed Omar announced an insurgency against "America and its puppets" (i.e. transitional Afghan government forces) to "regain the sovereignty of our country".
+In late 2004, the then-hidden Mullah Omar announced an insurgency against "America and its puppets" (i.e. transitional Afghan government forces) to "regain the sovereignty of our country".
 Following a long insurgency, the Taliban once again took control of Afghanistan in 2021.